APCSLowell/PigLatin/README.md

 -------------------------------------------

 1. Complete the following custom codingbat problems: [`findFirstA()`](http://codingbat.com/prob/p279261?parent=/home/simona1@sfusd.edu), [`findFirstAorB()`](http://codingbat.com/prob/p207840?parent=/home/simona1@sfusd.edu), [`findFirstVowel()`](http://codingbat.com/prob/p200508?parent=/home/simona1@sfusd.edu).
 Don't forget to log in to codingbat!
 2. Fork and clone down this repository.
-(If you are working online with a Chromebook, just copy and paste the code and change line 3 to `String[] lines = {"beast","dough","happy","question","star","three","eagle","try"};`)
+(If you are working online with a Chromebook fork this [Pig Latin project on repl.it](https://repl.it/@MrSimonLowell/PigLatinDemo#Sketch.java), or just copy and paste the code and change line 3 to `String[] lines = {"beast","dough","happy","question","star","three","eagle","try"};`)
 3. Run the program.
 You should see the following (incorrect) output:
 there are 8 lines
 beastay